ArjanCodes/examples/mac_software_dev/OUTLINE.md

 ### 1. Developing games

 Lots of games are Windows-only.
-In the pas Mac was the only machine where you could run Linux, Windows and MacOS.
-With Apple Silicon it's no longer the case.
+Apple simply isn't optimized for gaming.

 ### 2. New Apple Silicon

 The new Apple Silicon is great in terms of power efficiency and speed.
-It also means that some software doesn't work perfectly yet or have caveats, like Docker.
+But that also means that some software doesn't work perfectly yet or have caveats, like Docker.
 By default Docker Desktop (for apple silicon) will pull down arm64 images.
 However, you can specify the platform via a command line prompt or docker-compose.yml (ie (--platform=linux/amd64) .
 You can use mixed platforms simultaneously, docker will either emulate arm or virtualize x86 as necessary.
 If you're not careful, you might create a Docker image locally using arm64 and then try to run it in the cloud in Linux and it won't start.
 I know, because that actually happened to me.

+In the past Mac was the only machine where you could run Linux, Windows and MacOS.
+With Apple Silicon it's no longer the case.

 ## 3. Peripherals (mainly an issue with M1)

-Users can connect just one additional monitor with the M1 MAcBook Air and Pro.
+Users can connect just one additional monitor with the M1 MacBook Air and Pro.
 This is not an issue on the M1 Pro/Max laptops.
 The M1 Mac Mini can connect up to two monitors.
-Though there are some workarounds using DisplayLink adapters and the USB-C port.
+There are some workarounds using DisplayLink adapters and the USB-C port, but it's going to involve some work setting it up.

 ### 4. Pricing

-Depending on the machine you get, it can be very expensive and you'll be paying for lots of stuff that's not important purely for software development:
+Depending on the machine you get, it can be very expensive and you'll be paying for lots of stuff that's not important for software development:

 - Screen quality on laptops is great, but you'll probably use an external monitor anyway for coding
 - You're paying for media exporters that are built into the chip.
 If you're doing video editing, that's useful.
 For coding not so much.